Personalized Federated Learning with Gaussian Processes: pFedGP: federated learning with Gaussian processes

 Here, $\rvomega_{v}^{(1)}, ..., \rvomega_{v}^{(L)}$ are samples from the posterior at node ${v}$.
 Due to the \pg augmentation $p_{\NNP}(\rvy_{v} | \rvomega_{v}^{(l)}, \rmX_{v})$ is proportional to a Gaussian density.
 The exact expression is give in Appendix \ref{sec_app:gp_tree}.

-To use the predictive likelihood as an objective, in each training iteration, after building the tree model, at each node we randomly draw a portion from the (node) training data and use it to predict the class label for the remaining part.
+To use the predictive distribution as an objective, in each training iteration, after building the tree model, at each node we randomly draw a portion from the (node) training data and use it to predict the class label for the remaining part.
 We denote with $\rmX_v$ and $\rvy_v$ the training portion, $\rvx^{*}_v$ and $y^{*}_v$ the input and the label of the point we are predicting, and $P^{y^*}$ the path from the root node to the $y^*$ leaf node (i.e., the original class).
-Here we also take advantage of the independence between nodes to maximize the likelihood per node individually.
-The predictive likelihood for a single data point:
+Here we also take advantage of the independence between nodes to maximize the predictive distribution per node individually.
+The predictive distribution for a single data point:

-Here, as well, we use an approximate-gradient estimator based on posterior samples of $\rvomega$:
+We use an approximate-gradient estimator based on posterior samples of $\rvomega$: